 The AER Major General James Ursano Scholarship Program is a need-based scholarship program for qualifying Army dependent children seeking their first undergraduate degree.
 This scholarship varies each year depending on demand, budget constraints, and other variables.

-In 2018, these scholarships ranged from $670 to $4,290.
+For the 2019-2020 academic year, these scholarships ranged from $500 to $3,400.
 There is a specific open season for applying for this scholarship.
 Once that season is closed, applicants must wait until the following open season to submit.
 AER scholarship funds for this program are submitted to the school directly.
 Funding is not provided for summer coursework.